SchoolOfCode/w0d0_precourse-challenge-markyoung76/README.md

 * I can now use Markdown properly to create a better _**README**_ page than I would've done so before.
 * That there's a constant importance in refreshing my understanding towards the fundamentals of HTML, CSS and how to design a basic web page by using these skills.
-* That I'm more rusty than I thought when it comes to my use of git inside Terminal's command-line, although, it's slowly but surely coming back to me and with more practice should soon get back on track.
+* That I'm more rusty than I thought when it comes to my use of git inside Terminal's command-line, although, it's slowly but surely coming back to me and with more practice should soon get on track again.

 ## My reflections on the journey so far